Bushra1216/HR-Attrition-Analysis/README.md

 As the source data was preprocessed, so it made it easier to understand and analyze.
 To explore the attrition pattern and trends, I visualized key factors of this data that includes:

 1. Gender Distribution: 60% Male and 40% female employees.<br>
-2. Attrition Rate: Out of 1,470 employees, 237 have left the organization, resulting in an attrition rate of 16.12%, with 1,233 active employees.<br>
+2. Attrition Rate: Out of 1,470 employees, 237 is left and there are 1,233 active employees resulting in an attrition rate of 16.12% .<br>
 2. Attrition by Department: R&D department (56%), Sales (39%) and HR (5%). <br>
 3. Education wise Attrition: Employee with a B.SC degree experience the highest attrition and Doctoral degree holders has lowest attrion.<br>
 4. Top 5 Job Roles by Attrition: Laboratory Technician and Sales executive  experience the highest attrition whereas Human Resources roles have the lowest. <br>